cwwang1979/Deep-Learning-Can-Predict-Bevacizumab-Therapeutic-E-ect-and-Microsatellite-Instability-Directly-from/README.md

 ```
 python Model_selection.py
 ```
-After running in a terminal, the result will be display on the terminal window, record the model name and Copy it to the folder 'inference/Model'
+After running in a terminal, the result will be display on the terminal window, record the model name and Copy it to the folder 'inference/Model'.

 #### 6. Patch Selection testing part
-After done the training part use the 'Patch_selection' to choose the inference patch
+After done the training part use the 'Patch_selection' to choose the inference patch.

 Then in a terminal run:
 ```
 ./Patch_selection test.txt
 ```
-After running in a terminal, the .txt results will be produced under the folder '/List' and the filename will be PatchSelection_test.txt
+After running in a terminal, the .txt results will be produced under the folder '/List' and the filename will be PatchSelection_test.txt.

 #### 7. Testing